Amanda Murray, Community Health, Work Environment

 and service-learning projects were extensive – presenting hazardous waste training for The New England Consortium

 , researching exposures of workers to silica dust and noise for the Occupational Health Internship Program at UMass Lowell and assessing hazardous materials use at Saint’s Medical Center.

 It’s this experience that helped her land an occupational health job – called an Industrial Hygiene Officer – with the Navy.

 She says: “I've been doing my research assistantship for the entirety of my master’s study.
 I think that I probably have a lot more real-world experience than most going into my field, which is a huge advantage.
 From my various internships, work study and service learning projects, I've been able to practice what I've learned in my classes and add to that knowledge.”

 Murray says she’s grateful that her experiences took her out of her comfort zone and challenged her: “I've been put in situations where I’m not fully comfortable but I really believe that’s when you learn the most and that’s why I continue to put myself in those types of situations.”

-In her new job, she’ll be working at the Naval Safety and Environmental Training Center in Norfolk, Va.
+In her new job, she is working at the Naval Safety and Environmental Training Center in Norfolk, Va.